pcaston/OpenPeerPower.github.io/source/_docs/automation/trigger.markdown

 ---

 ### What are triggers
 Triggers are what starts the processing of an automation rule.
-When _any_ of the automation's triggers becomes true (trigger _fires_), Home Assistant will validate the [conditions](/docs/automation/condition/), if any, and call the [action](/docs/automation/action/).
+When _any_ of the automation's triggers becomes true (trigger _fires_), Open Peer Power will validate the [conditions](/docs/automation/condition/), if any, and call the [action](/docs/automation/action/).

 ### Event trigger

 Fires when an event is being received.
-Events are the raw building blocks of Home Assistant.
+Events are the raw building blocks of Open Peer Power.
 You can match events on just the event name or also require specific event data to be present.

 Events can be fired by integrations or via the API.
 There is no limitation to the types.
 A list of built-in events can be found [here](/docs/configuration/events/).